TesseractCat/lkg-app/README.md

     - Run `sudo make install`
         - `sudo make install` may expect libraylib.a to be in the parent directory.
 However make places it into the src directory, so you might have to move libraylib.a up one directory.
 2. Run `mkdir build` and `./build.sh`.
+3. Update `display.cfg` with your device specific values (taken from the `visual.json` file on the embedded usb drive).
+Note that for the portrait I find the a viewCone of 50 gives a better experience.

 \* Note that DRM means 'Direct Rendering Manager', not 'Digital Rights Management'.